R.C.M.P. (TV series)

-R.C.M.P. was a Canadian television drama series about the Royal Canadian Mounted Police.
+R.C.M.P. is a Canadian television drama series about the Royal Canadian Mounted Police.
 The series ran a single season, consisting of 39 weekly half-hour episodes that aired from 28 October 1959 to 19 October 1960 on CBC.

 Cast

 The series starred French-Canadian actor Gilles Pelletier as Corporal Jacques Gagnier, who was in charge of the rural northern Shamattaw station.
 English-Canadian actor Don Francks played Constable Bill Mitchell, and American actor John Perkins played Constable Frank Scott.

 Actors in supporting roles were Hugh Webster, Murray Westgate, Robert Christie, James Doohan, John Drainie, Katherine Blake, and Alfie Scopp.
 A nine-member indigenous family, from a grandmother to an infant, were flown in from the Hudson Bay area to appear in some episodes.

 Cooperation of Royal Canadian Mounted Police

 The series had the cooperation of the Royal Canadian Mounted Police, and the producers were allowed access to their case files.
 Charles Rivett-Carnac, who had 36 years of active service before being appointed as RCMP commissioner, worked closely with the producers.

+The RCMP cooperation came with the condition that the series stay close to the facts, and not romanticize the police force.
+RCMP regulations forbids its men to shoot without giving warning, or to manhandle anyone.
+Graeme Fraser, the vice president of Crawley Film Ltd, said that "American TV networks want a fast show, one in which there is a great deal of action and drama.
+We can get away with a slow show, one with less action, on Canadian, British or Australian TV, but we need the American market or we won't recoup our investment..."
+Fraser stated it was a problem to find a compromise between the limitations set by the RCMP and appealing to the U.S. television market.

 Earl Rettig, the president of NBC division California National Productions, which syndicated R.C.M.P. in the United States, stated "Hollywood motion pictures and television producers for years have been negotiating in vain for a working agreement with the Royal Canadian Mounted Police.
 This is why CNP feels very fortunate in having secured rights to the series."